TruLight vs JellyFish Lighting: An In-Depth Comparison for Salt Lake City Homeowners

 TruLight uses the UCS7604.
 That is a 4-in-1 RGBW chip with 16-bit color depth, meaning 65,536 grayscale levels per channel, and a dedicated warm white LED baked into the chip itself.
 The result is smoother dimming, truer color, and a real white light instead of a blended RGB approximation.

-Google "WS2811 vs UCS7604" yourself.
+If you want to check the chip difference, search "WS2811 vs UCS7604" and compare the spec descriptions.
 We did that exact search live on camera in the video.
 The public spec descriptions call the UCS7604 a high-fidelity protocol for professional installations and the WS2811 a budget-friendly chip suited for holiday displays.
 The Omega is built on that WS2811 foundation with 48V and redundancy bolted on.

 Want to see the side-by-side comparison on your own home?